ChrisWhealy/speech_reinforcement/README.md

 The Web page was written as an exercise in getting a Web Assembly program (originally written in Rust) to interact with the JavaScript coding running in a browser.

+## Online Version

+An online version of this tools is available [here](http://whealy.com/acoustics/SR_Calculator/index.html)

 ## Architecture

 The WASM function receives 6 arguments and from these, it calculates various gain values.
 This functionality is trivial because the learning objective here is familiarisation with how a WASM module interacts with JavaScript via the [`wasm-bindgen`](https://rustwasm.github.io/wasm-bindgen/introduction.html) and [`serde`](https://serde.rs/) libraries.

-## Installation
+## Local Installation

 These instructions assume you have already installed Rust and `wasm-pack`, and that Python3 is available to act as a Web server.

 1. Clone this repo
-2. Change into the top-level directory
+2. Change into the repo's top-level directory
 3. Compile using `wasm-pack build --release --target web`
 4. Start a Python3 Web server using `python3 -m http.server`
 5. Visit <http://0.0.0.0:8000>